MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Global administrators for your tenant can continue to manage labels and policies in both the Azure portal and the admin centers after your labels are migrated.

-## Considerations for unified labels
+## Before you begin

-Before you migrate your labels, make sure that you are aware of the following changes and considerations:
+Because label migration is irreversible, make sure that you are aware of the following changes and considerations:

 - Make sure that you have [clients that support unified labels](#clients-and-services-that-support-unified-labeling) and if necessary, be prepared for administration in both the Azure portal (for clients that don't support unified labels) and the admin centers (for client that do support unified labels).